Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Functional central limit theorem for linear statistics

 Then, there exists an a.s. bounded continuous centered Gaussian process $(G(t), t \ge 0)$ of covariance~$\mexp{G(t_1)G(t_2)} = m_2(t_1 \wedge t_2) - m_{12}(t_1,t_2)$, and the following holds

 in the sense of convergence in distribution of random elements of~$D[0,+\infty)$ equipped with the locally uniform topology.
 Moreover,

 uniformly on compact subsets of~$[0,+\infty)$. \end{theorem} \begin{remark} The convergence of the finite-dimensional distributions is trivially implied by the theorem.
-In particular, by setting~$\phi=1$, the finite-dimensional central limit theorem in Corollary~1.5 of Y.~Ameur, C.~Charlier, J.~Cronvall, and J.~Lenells~\cite{ACCL2022} can be recovered.
+In particular, setting~$\phi=1$ yields the finite-dimensional central limit theorem in Y.~Ameur, C.~Charlier, J.~Cronvall, and J.~Lenells~\cite[Corollary~1.5]{ACCL2022}.